kubermatic/docs/content/kubermatic/master/tutorials_howtos/monitoring_logging_alerting/user_cluster/setting_up_alertmanager_with_slack_notifications/_index.en.md

 ## Creating Alerting Rules

 Let’s create two Alerting Rule Groups to generate alerts from metrics and logs.
-Go to the **User Cluster Recording & Alerting Rules** tab, and click **+ Add Rule Group**, and add the following rule group with type `Metric` in order to generate alerts from metrics:
+Go to the **Monitoring, Logging & Alerting** tab, and click **+ Add Rule Group**, and add the following rule group with type `Metric` in order to generate alerts from metrics:

 ```yaml